 7investing chose not to do that, as their goal is to make investing accessible to the average person.
 For less than a dollar per day, members get full access to all recommendations, articles, interviews, and podcasts.

 If you are interested in signing up for 7investing, you can use promo code “inveduco” to get $10 off for the first month ($7 instead of $17) or $10 off for an annual subscription ($160 instead of $170).
+This gives you instant access to all current and previous recommendations, members-only videos, and articles.
 Note that the discount only applies to the first month (or year) of your membership.

 Is 7investing worth the cost?

 To put the cost of the subscription into perspective, $17 a month adds up to $204 per year.
 If your goal is to keep fees at no more than 2% of your investments, you would need to invest a minimum of $10,200 per year1.
-This can be a significant amount for someone just getting started.
+This can be a significant amount for someone who is just getting started with individual stocks.

 There’s another way to look at pricing.
 If you had invested as little as $20 into each of the seven stock picks ($140 a month) from March through December 2020, you would have invested a total of $1,400.
-Your portfolio would now be worth approximately $2,230, compared to only $1,645 if you had invested the same amount into an S&P 500 index.
+(Even a student working a part-time job can probably afford that.)
+Your portfolio would now be worth approximately $2,230 (a 59% gain), compared to only $1,645 (a 17% gain) if you had invested the same amount into an S&P 500 index.
 This would more than cover the cost of the newsletter.
 And yes, you would still be beating the market by a significant margin.

 So you don’t necessarily need a large amount of money to take advantage of 7investing’s recommendations.
 No matter how large or small your investment budget is, it might be best to invest through a brokerage that allows fractional shares (such as M1Finance).
 That way you can invest equal amounts into each stock and don’t need to worry about the price of any given stock.